The Manhattan Public Library has various opportunities for you to support your library. Click on the areas below to see how you can help.

 - Summer Reading activities, prizes, programs, and supplies.
 In 2013, participation in Summer Reading surpassed 3,000 readers, who together, logged more than 1 million minutes!

 - During November’s Kansas Reads to Preschoolers week, 450 copies of the book Dog’s Colorful Day were given away to encourage early childhood literacy.

 - Donating $2,500 to the Building for Young Minds campaign.

-- Organizing and supporting the annual Talk About Literature in Kansas book discussion program.
-Currently in it’s 13th year, the program brings a series of Kansas scholars to the library each spring to lead book talks.
+- Supporting the annual Talk About Literature in Kansas book discussion program.
+Currently in its 13th year, the program brings a series of Kansas scholars to the library each spring to lead book talks.
 A new theme is chosen every year and multiple copies of each book are made available to patrons for checkout before the discussions.

 - Advocacy for the library with a successful membership drive and the development of an attractive and informative membership brochure.
 There are 260 MLA members.